-I. TRANSFER ADMISSION REQUIREMENTS
+I. TRANSFERADMISSION REQUIREMENTS

-- A. Lower Division Transfer Requirements: If you have complete fewer than 56 transferable semester units, you will qualify for admission if you have a grade point average of 2.0 (C) or better in all transferable units attempted, are in good standing at the last college or university attended, and meet the admission requirements for first-time freshman. - B. Upper Division Transfer: If you have completed at least 56 transferable semester units, have a grade point average of 2.0 (C) or better in all transferable units attempted (nonresidents must have a grade point average of 2.4), and are in good standing at the last college or university attended, you may be eligible one of two ways: - 1.
-You have completed at least 30 semester units of college courses with a grade of C or better in each course to be selected from courses in English, arts and humanities, social science, science and mathematics at a level at least equivalent to courses that meet general eduction requirements.
-The 30 semester units must include all of the general eduction requirements in communication in the English language (at least 9 semester units to include written communication, oral communication, and critical thinking) and mathematics (at least 3 semester units) or, if completing the Intersegmental General Education Transfer Curriculum, English communication (at least 9 semester units in English composition, oral communication, and critical thinking) and the requirements in mathematics (at least 3 semester units). - 2.
-You have completed all subject requirements required for first-time freshmen.
+A. Lower Division Transfer Requirements: If you have completed fewer than 56 transferable semester units, you may qualify for admission if you have a grade point average of 2.0 (C) or better in all transferable units attempted, are in good standing at the last college or university attended, and meet the admission requirements for first-time freshman.

+- B. Upper Division Transfer: If you have completed at least 56 transferable semester units, have a grade point average of 2.0 (C) or better in all transferable units attempted (nonresidents must have a grade point average of 2.4), and are in good standing at the last college or university attended, you may be eligible one of two ways: - 1.
+You have completed at least 30 semester units of college courses with a grade of C or better in each course to be selected from courses in English, arts and humanities, social science, science and mathematics at a level at least equivalent to courses that meet general education requirements.
+The 30 semester units must include all of the general education requirements in communication in the English language (at least 9 semester units to include written communication, oral communication, and critical thinking) and mathematics (at least 3 semester units). - 2.
+You have completed all subject requirements required for first-time freshmen at the CSU system.
 If you did not complete all the subject requirements in high school, appropriate college courses may be used to make up the missing subjects.